Spy Kids (film): Plot

 Gregorio and Ingrid Cortez are spies with two children, Carmen and Juni, whom they shield from their lives to protect them from inherent danger.
-They work for the OSS doing office consultant work, but are suddenly called back to active field work to find missing agents.
-Gregorio suspects children's television host Fegan Floop has kidnapped them, mutating them into his "Fooglies" – creatures on his show.
+They work for the Organization of Super Spies (OSS) doing office consultant work, but are suddenly called back to active field work to find missing agents.
+Gregorio suspects children's television host Fegan Floop has kidnapped them, mutating them into his "Fooglies" – creatures on his show, a program that Juni avidly watches.
 The children are left in the care of their uncle, Felix Gumm.

-The couple is captured by Floop's "Thumb-Thumbs", robots whose arms, legs, and heads resemble oversized thumbs, and taken to his castle.
-Felix is alerted to the parents’ capture, activates the fail-safe, and tells the children the truth about their parents, and that he is not their uncle, but an agent sent to watch over them.
-The house is attacked by Ninja Thumb-Thumbs, and Felix is captured while the children escape alone on the submarine, the NIX Super Guppy, set to autopilot to a safe house.
+Gregorio and Ingrid are captured by Floop's "Thumb-Thumbs" (robots whose arms, legs, and heads resemble oversized thumbs) and taken to his castle.
+Felix is alerted to the parents' capture, activates the fail-safe, and tells the children the truth about their parents, and that he is not their uncle, but an agent sent to watch over them.
+The house is attacked by Ninja Thumb-Thumbs, and Felix is captured while the children escape alone via a miniature submarine set to autopilot to a safe house.

 At the safe house, the children accept that their parents were spies and decide to rescue them.
 Inside Floop's castle, he introduces his latest creation, small child-shaped robots, to Mr. Lisp.
-They plan to replace the world leaders' children with these super-strong robots to control the world.
-The androids have no artificial intelligence yet, so they can't function outside their regular programming.
+They plan to replace the world leaders' children with these super-strong robots to control the world, but since the androids have no artificial intelligence yet, they are unable to function outside their regular programming.
 Lisp is furious, demanding usable androids.

 Floop, with his second-in-command Alexander Minion, interrogates Gregorio and Ingrid about 'The Third Brain'.
 Ingrid knows nothing of it, while Gregorio claims he had destroyed the brain years ago.
 After Floop leaves, Gregorio reveals to Ingrid that the Third Brain was a secret OSS project he had worked on: an AI brain with all the skills of the entire OSS.
-The project was scrapped as being too dangerous, but Gregorio didn't want to destroy the final prototype.
+The project was scrapped for being too dangerous, and many scientists demolished the brains that they were working on, but Gregorio refused to destroy the final prototype.